Training, Education and Experience

 - Endurance sufficient to stand and move around for long periods of time to work in the repair shop; sit at personal computer terminals.

-Applications and a copy (both front and back) of both your current FAA Airframe and Powerplant Certificate, as well as your current FAA Inspection Authorization License must be submitted online and received by the posted closing date and time.
-Decisions on an applicant's qualifications for this position will be made solely on the information contained in the application as well as the attachment of the front and back of your current Airframe and Powerplant Certificate, and your Inspection Authorization License, and therefore, should be filled out in its entirety.
+Applications and a copy (both front and back) of your current Airframe and Powerplant Certificate issued by the Federal Aviation Administration must be submitted online at the time off application.
+Decisions on an applicant's qualifications for this position will be made solely on the information contained in the application as well as the attachment of the front and back of your current Airframe and Powerplant Certificate, and therefore, the application should be filled out in its entirety.

 To determine your status after submitting an employment application, you may access your account by going to https://www.governmentjobs.com/Applications/Index/lvmpd.